silviuilie/logback-summary-appender/README.md

     }

 TODOs
 - test
-- ~~SummaryFileAppender should extend even more abstract OutputStreamAppender~~
   - see SummaryUnsynchronizedAppender
 - more encoders/check speed?
-- ~~delete SimpleSummaryAsyncAppender ?~~